 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Reduced lysosomal acid lipase (LAL) activity promotes an increased multi-organ lysosomal cholesterol esters storage, as observed in two recessive autosomal genetic diseases, Wolman disease and Cholesterol ester storage disease.
+Core tip: Reduced lysosomal acid lipase (LAL) activity promotes increased multi-organ lysosomal cholesterol ester storage, as observed in two recessive autosomal genetic diseases, Wolman disease and Cholesterol ester storage disease.
 A less severe and non-genetic reduction of LAL activity has been reported in children and adults with non-alcoholic fatty liver disease (NAFLD).
-Patients with NAFLD show a significant, progressive reduction of LAL activity from simple steatosis, to non-alcoholic steatohepatitis and cryptogenic cirrhosis.
+Patients with NAFLD show a significant, progressive reduction of LAL activity from simple steatosis to non-alcoholic steatohepatitis and cryptogenic cirrhosis.
 In the future, modulation of LAL activity may become a possible new therapeutic target for patients with more advanced forms of NAFLD and represent a possible new marker of disease severity.

 Francesco B, Daniele P, Domenico F, Giovanna C, Giulia T, Francesco A, Francesco V, Maria DB.
 Reduced lysosomal acid lipase activity: A new marker of liver disease severity across the clinical continuum of non-alcoholic fatty liver disease?
 World J Gastroenterol 2019; In press